Click on a name to view individual bio pages.

 Prior to being at home with my three daughters I was a teacher.
 I earned my Bachelors of Art and Masters of Art in Teaching at the University of Puget Sound.
 In August 2014 I traveled to NY to attend the Baptiste Institute Level One teacher training.
-A couple of months later, I completed Next Generation Yoga teacher training.
+I returned to NY the following summer of 2015 to complete Baptiste Level Two.
+I've also completed Advanced Art of Assisting and Next Generation Yoga teacher trainings.
 During these trainings, yoga humbled me yet again.
 The art of teaching, like the practice of yoga itself, takes practice.
 I now can combine two of my greatest joys.

 I'm blessed with the opportunity to share my passion for yoga with tweens and adults.
 As the mother of a tween myself, I know the possibilities yoga can offer during this critical time in a child's life.
 It teaches self-care, empowerment and self-confidence, as well as how to unify the body and the mind.
 Tweens' inquiring young minds are open to learning how to take their yoga practice off their mats and into their everyday lives.
 What a gift.